 Where to eat and drink in Mui Wo

 There are a number of popular restaurants around ‘downtown’ Mui Wo, by the ferry pier.
-A long-time favorite is the China Bear, a good old fashioned pub with tall pints and outdoor seating facing the bay.
+A long-time favourite is the China Bear, a good old fashioned pub with tall pints and outdoor seating facing the bay.

-The Kitchen has massive thin crust stone-oven pizzas and handmade pastas, and a nice patio to sit down outside.
+The Kitchen has massive thin-crust stone-oven pizzas and handmade pastas, and a nice patio to sit down outside.